5jt/primes/part1.md

 68 133248
 ```

 We have unfinished business.
-If we had a $\pi$ function `pt` (‘primes to’) that returned primes up to its argument we could replace
+If we had a `pt` (‘primes to’) function that returned primes up to its argument we could replace

 ```q
 {(x<>1)and not 0 in x mod 1 _ n floor sqrt x}